Enhancing repository-level software repair via repository-aware knowledge graphs: Motivating Example

+\textbf{Knowledge Graph-guided Fault Location.} As shown in Figure~\ref{fig:motivating_example1}, instance astropy-14995 in SWE-bench Lite provides no explicit reference to the modified function within the ground truth patch, which only edits ``NDArithmeticMixin.\_arithmetic\_mask''.
+Conditioned only on the problem statement, LLM proposed three candidate locations that all revolve around a ``multiply'' routine because that token appears in the report, but none match the actual location.

+Using the knowledge graph, we start from the issue text, detect the mention of ``nddata'', resolve it to the repository file ``nddata.py'', follow its link to pull request \#14175, and arrive at ``NDArithmeticMixin.\_arithmetic\_mask'', which that PR modified.
+Our entity relevance scoring places this function within the top five, which is sufficient for the downstream patch generation stage.
+This case shows how graph-derived multi-hop context counteracts lexical bias and recovers a correct location that a pure LLM misses, consistent with our KG mining and scoring strategy.

-\textbf{Knowledge Graph-guided Repair.} As shown in Figure~\ref{fig:motivating_example}, even when the function ``\_print\_MatAdd'' is correctly identified, Claude 3.5 Sonnet produces a weak fix using ``item.as\_coeff\_Mul()[0].is\_neg ative'' that fails when processing expressions with special characters like ``y*''.
+\textbf{Knowledge Graph-guided Repair.} As shown in Figure~\ref{fig:motivating_example2}, for the instance sympy-14814 of SWE-bench Lite, after the function ``\_print\_MatAdd'' is correctly identified, LLM produces a weak fix using ``item.as\_coeff\_Mul()[0].is\_neg ative'' that fails when processing expressions with special characters like ``y*''.
 However, when given the entity path (issue root → \#14814 → \#14248 → ``\_print\_MatAdd'') from the knowledge graph, the LLM generates a robust solution using ``getattr(item.args[0], 'is\_negative', False)''.
-The contextual information associated with this path includes comments in issue \#14814 referencing PR \#14248, suggesting that ``\_print\_MatAdd'' should use the same methods as ``\_print\_Add'' for handling plus or minus signs.
+The contextual information associated with this path includes comments in issue \#14814 referencing PR \#14248, suggesting that ``\_print\_MatAdd'' should use the same functions as ``\_print\_Add'' for handling plus or minus signs.
 This contextual information guides the LLM to adopt a more defensive programming approach rather than directly accessing attributes that might not exist.
 The ``getattr'' solution safely handles cases where the ``is\_negative'' attribute is unavailable, addressing the core weakness in the previous implementation.
 This case demonstrates how structural context from the knowledge graph helps LLMs identify relevant code patterns and relationships that would be missed when analyzing isolated code segments.

-Notably, neither the procedural state-of-the-art approach Agentless~\cite{xia2024agentless} nor the agentic state-of-the-art approach SWE-Agent~\cite{yang2024sweagent} could fix this instance, motivating our approach \tool to combine structural and textual information for more precise bug localization and successful patch generation.